National Grassroots Legislative Convention and National Student Lobby Day (LegCon) 2015

-What is USSA’s Legislative Conference?
+What is USSA’s Legislative Convention?

 This three-day event provides students at every level of organizing and leadership the ability and opportunity to learn new skills in student advocacy, network, lobby their elected representatives on student issues, march through historic downtown Washington, DC, rally on Capitol Hill, and of course build lifelong friendships.
-LegCon 2014 will take place March 14-17.

 A large part of LegCon consists of workshops led by student and professional experts in organizing and advocacy.

 Workshop topics consist of everything from the federal budget process to winning a student government election to the history of the student-labor movement.
 These sessions provide students with a unique chance to learn about and discuss issues critical to fighting for college access and affordability with a wide variety of student and professional organizers.
 Workshops are hands-on, engaging, and fun!
-Anyone interested in strengthening a student government association, building a Student Labor Action Project chapter, developing a grassroots campaign, or simply wanting to get involved cannot miss this incredible opportunity!

 National Student Lobby Day